alexhippo/static-node-and-express-portfolio/README.md

 The following styles were changed from the original project:
 - changed Heading, `p` and Sidebar Header font to Rubik
 - changed Link and Body font to Roboto Mono
-- added an emoji favicon from [Favicon.io](https://favicon.io/emoji-favicons/hippopotamus)
 - changed background colour of body, sidebar and mobile view header to `#1d263b`
 - changed sidebar font colour to `#FFFFFF`
 - added hover transition of buttons to `#5c6784`
+- added hover transition of project thumbnails from greyscale to coloured
+- customised colours for active and visited links
+- added keyboard focus outlines
+- added an emoji favicon from [Favicon.io](https://favicon.io/emoji-favicons/hippopotamus)

 ## Getting started
 ### Downloading